scheb/2fa/Resources/doc/installation.md

         - Acme\AuthenticationBundle\Token\CustomAuthenticationToken
 ```

-For a guard based authentication method it would be needed to support `Symfony\Component\Security\Guard\Token\PostAuthenticationGuardToken` token class.
+For a guard-based authentication method, you have to configure the
+`Symfony\Component\Security\Guard\Token\PostAuthenticationGuardToken` token class.

 ### Step 6: Enable two-factor authentication methods